alphagov/pay-js-commons/README.md

 </form>
 ```

-#### Maximum character limit
+#### NAXSI
-This checks whether a field contains characters than would cause NAXSI to get upset
+This checks whether a field contains characters than would cause NAXSI to get upset,
+meaning characters that look like code injection
 i.e. ``< > ; : ` ( ) " \' = | , ~ [ ]``

 ```html